lambda-oinks/gnomes/index.md

 [Wikipedia]: http://en.wikipedia.org/wiki/Parallel_postulate

-There is an axiom known as the [axiom of choice], because it seems like an axiomatically simple claim that cannot be proven, and choosing whether or not to believe in it can cause interesting things to happen.
+The [axiom of choice] causes really intreresting things to happen.
 An informal definition is:

 [axiom of choice]:http://en.wikipedia.org/wiki/Axiom_of_choice